Have you ever tested your personality?

 - I am the first to try new activities.

-If you agreed, you are probably high in openness.
-If you disagreed you are probably low in openness.
+If you agree, you probably rate high in openness.
+If you disagree, you probably rate low in openness.

-Special Note: If you are high in openness let people in your life know that you love to be challenged.
+Special Note: If you rate high in openness, let people in your life know that you love to be challenged.
 Make sure you have creative outlets to express yourself.
 You also have to make sure your spouse or partner knows your level of adventure so your needs are met.

 Conscientiousness describes how organized and dependable you are.
-People who are high in conscientiousness are efficient and organized.
-People who are low in conscientiousness are more easy-going and laid back.
+People who rate high in conscientiousness are efficient and organized.
+People who rate low in conscientiousness are more easy-going and laid back.
 Do you agree or disagree with these statements?